danielboots/fytletic/README.md

 1. Visit the application
 2. Click Register
 3. Register account.
-4. Click claim fighter profile. / gym profile (limited to one fighter and gym profile per registered user.)
+4. Click add fighter profile. / gym profile
 5. View Published profile.

 This ease of use and free registration will encourage return users to the platform and again allow users to grow through external content creation.